linnykos/covarianceSelection/README.md

 The two major datasets used in this article are also included in the repository.
 The first dataset is the BrainSpan microarray measurements collected by Kang et al. (2011).
-While the original dataset is publicly available on GEO (\url{https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE25219}), we provide a locally preprocessed dataset, which was created to be amendable for our analysis in \texttt{R}.
+While the original dataset is publicly available on GEO (\url{https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE25219}), we provide a locally preprocessed dataset, which was created to be amendable for our analysis in R.
 This dataset is a 105 MB `.RData` file, and is synced onto GitHub using the Git Large File Storage system (https://git-lfs.github.com/).
 Please install this system before proceeding.